Over 2,000 mentors available, including leaders at Google, Amazon, Netflix, and more. Check it out

 If you’re unable to find the right words when talking about yourself, the hiring manager will conclude you lack confidence.
 Also, if you stutter while talking, the interviewer may conclude you’re not a good fit for the role.

 The hiring manager will focus on every point you make while answering the interview question.
-Your answer sets the stage for further questions as they will be based on the skills you specify while answering.
-Your response will determine whether the interviewer will listen with interest or conclude the discussion out of courtesy.
+Your answer sets the stage for further questions, as they will be based on the skills you specify while answering.

 Variations of “Tell Me About Yourself” for Freshers